Asmir Begović: AFC Bournemouth

 On 30 May 2017, Begović signed for Premier League club Bournemouth on a long-term contract for an undisclosed fee.
 He debuted on 12 August on the opening day of the new Premier League season, in a 0–1 loss against West Bromwich Albion.
 He kept his first clean sheet in the season on 30 September, in a 0–0 draw against Leicester City.
 On 31 January 2018, he played in a 3–0 win at his former club Chelsea.
 He played all 38 league games for the Cherries and manager Eddie Howe praised Begovic as being worth “every penny” of his £10 million fee.

 After conceding 14 goals over four consecutive defeats, Begović was dropped for the first time in January 2019, for Artur Boruc — the former rival against whom he scored his world record-setting goal in 2013.
 The Polish veteran then secured his place as Bournemouth's goalkeeper at Begović's expense.

 On 2 September 2019, Begović was sent on a six-month loan to Qarabağ.
 He made his debut 13 days later, in a 2–0 victory against Neftçi in the Azerbaijan Premier League.
 He signed on loan for Serie A club AC Milan for the rest of the 2019–20 season on 13 January 2020.
 He played twice, first on 22 February in a 1–1 draw at Fiorentina, as a 52nd-minute replacement for the injured Gianluigi Donnarumma, then in a 2–1 home loss to Genoa on 8 March.

 Begović made 45 Championship appearances for Bournemouth in the 2020–21 season, keeping 15 clean sheets.

 Everton

 On 20 July 2021, Begović joined Everton on an initial 12-month contract with an option for a further year.
 He made his debut on 24 August in the second round of the EFL Cup, a 2–1 win at Huddersfield Town.
 Second-choice to Jordan Pickford, he played three Premier League games in his first season, starting with a 3–0 loss at Aston Villa on 18 September.

 He departed the club at the end of the 2022–23 season having rejected the offer of a new contract.

 Queens Park Rangers

 On 17 July 2023, Begović signed for Championship club Queens Park Rangers.

-He departed the club upon the expiration of his contract on June 2024.
+He departed the club upon the expiration of his contract in June 2024.